sColin16/Binary-Tree/README.md

 To add a node to the tree, click the **Add** button, and enter an integer for the new node to hold.
 Watch as the animation adds the node to the tree.
-In this case, green represents the node that was just added
+In this case, green represents the node that was just added.
+To pan on the visualization, click and drag.
+To zoom in and out on the visualization, scroll up or down.

 ![Single node](/photos/singlenode.png)